radu103/NServiceDiscovery/README.md

 Features :

 * [READY] .NET Core 2.2
+* [READY] Near real-time sync of peers informations using MQTT Broker broadcast messages (and eviction worker with configurable period of validity)
 * [READY] Compatible with Eureka Clients (v1 message format) : Java Spring & .NET NuGets : Steeltoe, Pivotal
 * [READY] Multitenant capable (tenant send as header `Authorization :  Bearer {tenantId}-{landscape}`.
 By default tenant name and type used is : `public-dev` when Authorization header is missing
 * [READY] Each instance in-memory store for